AdityaVishwakarmaIN/LiveChecker/README.md

-## Title: Website Availability Checker with Basic Content Length Threshold
+# Website Availability Checker with Basic Content Length Threshold

 **Real-life application:** This Python code can be used for various purposes, including: